 Vax would only launch a product that matched our customers’ expectations.
 There is nothing about the way we have constructed the Vax cardboard vacuum that would mean it performed less well than any other Vax.

-If you’re interested in testing this and see for yourself if it truly is a worthwhile product, head over to their website and let them know that you’re interested in testing a prototype.
+If you’re interested in testing this and seeing for yourself if it truly is a worthwhile product, go to their website and let them know that you’re interested in testing a prototype.

-Before writhing this product off, remember that it takes time to perfect something and smooth out the rough edges, heck it took James Dyson over 5 years and 5000 prototypes to perfect the bagless technology that at that time was thought impossible to accomplish.
+Before writing this product off, remember that it takes time to perfect something and smooth out the rough edges.
+It took James Dyson over five years and 5000 prototypes to perfect the bagless technology that was thought impossible to accomplish at that time.